Splatoon 3

-is a third-person shooter video game developed and published by Nintendo for the Nintendo Switch.
-It is the third game in the Splatoon series following Splatoon 2.
-Like its predecessors in the Splatoon series, the game consists of online multiplayer (player versus player and player versus environment) alongside a single-player campaign, all featuring combat based around ink.
+is a 2022 third-person shooter video game developed and published by Nintendo for the Nintendo Switch.
+It is the third game in the Splatoon series and the sequel to Splatoon 2.
+Like its predecessors in the Splatoon series, the game consists of online multiplayer (player versus player and player versus environment) alongside a single-player campaign, both featuring combat based around ink-firing weapons.

 The game was first revealed in a teaser trailer on 17 February 2021 and was subsequently released on 9 September 2022.
-It received generally favorable reviews from critics.
-As of 30 December 2022, Splatoon 3 has sold 10.13 million copies worldwide, making it the fastest-selling game in the franchise and one of the best-selling Switch games.
+The game received generally favorable reviews, with praise for its additional maps, single player campaign, customization options, and gameplay mechanics, but criticism for its matchmaking and disconnection issues and lack of new content.
+As of 31 March 2024, Splatoon 3 has sold 11.96 million copies worldwide, making it the fastest-selling game in the franchise and one of the best-selling Switch games.

 Gameplay

 Like its predecessors in the Splatoon series, Splatoon 3 is a third-person shooter.
-Players choose to be either an "Inkling" or "Octoling" as their player character.
-Both wield weaponry that uses colored ink.
+Players choose to be either an Inkling or Octoling as their player character.
+Both wield weaponry that uses colored ink as ammunition.
 Weapons are diverse in ability and imagery, with most resembling household objects.
-For example, Rollers are large paint rollers that can cover large amounts of area in ink but are generally limited to close-range combat.
-At the same time, Chargers are weapons which resemble a sniper rifle, and have long range for sniping opponents but are less effective at painting the ground.
-Splatoon 3 expands upon this by adding new main and special weapons to the game.
-Main weapons are able to be chosen by the player, while special weapons are assigned to specific main weapons and require the player to cover the ground with a varying amount of ink in order to charge it up.
-Inklings and Octolings have the ability to morph into a squid or octopus form respectively.
-This form is referred to as the "swim form", and can be used to climb ink-covered walls or swim through ink faster than the humanoid forms can walk.
+For example, Rollers are large paint rollers that can cover large amounts of area in ink but are generally limited to close-range combat, while Chargers are weapons which resemble a sniper rifle, and have long range for sniping opponents but are less effective at painting the ground.
+Splatoon 3 expands upon this by adding new main, sub, and special weapons to the game.
+Main weapons are chosen by the player, and include a sub weapon and a special weapon.
+Sub weapons act as secondary weapons that use up more ink.
+Special weapons require the player to cover the ground with a varying amount of ink in order to charge up their gauge to deploy a powerful effect.
+Inklings and Octolings have the ability to morph into a squid or octopus form, respectively.
+This form is referred to as the "swim form", and can be used to climb ink-covered walls and swim through ink faster than the humanoid forms can walk.
 Weapons have a finite amount of ink ammunition, and submerging in ink via the swim form replenishes it quicker than in humanoid form.
-All basic weapons from the prior Splatoon games return in Splatoon 3.
+All main weapons from Splatoon 2 returned in Splatoon 3, with the addition of 15 new ones.